Proto-Niger–Congo language: Syllabic structure

 Proto-Niger–Congo is traditionally assumed to have had a disyllabic root structure similar to that of Proto-Bantu, namely (C)V-CVCV (Williamson 2000, etc.).
 However, Roger Blench (2016) proposes a trisyllabic (CVCVCV) syllabic structure for Proto-Niger–Congo roots, while Konstantin Pozdniakov (2016) suggests that the main prototypical structure of Proto-Niger–Congo roots is *CVC, along with disyllabic, trisyllabic, and other variations.

 Morphology

 Noun classes

-Noun classes can be reconstructed for Proto-Niger–Congo.
-Noun class prefixes in Proto-Niger–Congo include:
+Noun classes can be reconstructed for Proto-Atlantic–Congo, and these are sometimes assumed to be Proto-Niger–Congo.
+Noun class prefixes in Proto-Atlantic–Congo include: